Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 The maximum size of any OEMConfig profile is 350 KB.
 Any profile that exceeds this limit isn't deployed to the device.

 For more information on assigning profiles, go to Assign user and device profiles.

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.

 The next time the device checks for configuration updates, the OEM-specific settings you configured are applied to the OEMConfig app.

 After your profile is deployed, you can check its status:

-In the Microsoft Endpoint Manager admin center, select Devices > Configuration profiles.
+In the Microsoft Intune admin center, select Devices > Configuration.
 A list of all your profiles is shown.

 Select your OEMConfig profile.
 You can get more information on your profile, including successful and failed deployments:

 - Overview: Shows the profile assignment statuses.
-For more information on what the statuses mean, see Monitor device profiles in Microsoft Intune.
+For more information on what the statuses mean, go to Monitor device profiles in Microsoft Intune.

 - Properties: Shows the settings you configured when you created the profile.
 You can change the profile name, or update any existing settings.